SaingHmineTun/TMKTypingTutor/README.md

 4. **Start Learning**:
    - Progress through 4 levels of lessons, from basic to advanced Shan typing
-   - Each lesson focuses on specific characters or typing techniques
+   - Each lesson focuseson specific characters or typing techniques
    - Practice at your own pace and track your progress

 5. **Track Progress**: